z-adams/Tutorials/ECS.md

 ```

 An easy way to attach components to entities is using bitflags.
 Each entity will
-have a `Tag` object that we do bitwise ops on in order to add, remove, or test
+have a `Tag` object which we will add, remove, or test for the presence of
-for the presence of the components.
+components using bitwise operations.
 Finally, our actual game object data will be
 stored in plain old arrays:

 ```cpp